omnivector-solutions/osd-documentation/master/_sources/operations/nodes.rst.txt

 ##############

 We provide an action in the ``slurmctld`` charm to drain nodes.
-You need to know in advance the hostname of the nodes you want to drain.
-You need to specify a *reason* to drain.
+You need to know in advance the hostname of the nodes you want to drain and also specify a *reason* to drain.
 You can specify more than one node, by using the Slurm convention: